Lucy Boynton: 2021–present

 In February 2020, it was announced that Boynton would be both executive producer and lead actor in the upcoming Marianne Faithfull biopic, Faithfull.
 Production was originally due to begin in October 2020, but was delayed indefinitely due to the ongoing COVID-19 pandemic.
 By August 2022, Boynton had dropped out of Faithfull owing to creative differences.

 Boynton had a supporting role as Charlotte, a Harrods shop assistant, in Locked Down (2021), released on HBO Max.
 The film received mixed reviews.
 She guest-starred opposite Kit Harington in the second season of Amazon Video's anthology series Modern Love in 2021.

 In 2022, Boynton appeared in ITV's six-part miniseries The Ipcress File as Jean Courtney, Harry Palmer's colleague, and also starred in the Stephen Williams-directed biographical film Chevalier as Marie Antoinette.
 She starred as Lady Frances "Frankie" Derwent in BritBox's three-part adaptation of Agatha Christie's crime novel Why Didn't They Ask Evans?, and as Lea Marquis in the Netflix adaptation of Louis Bayard's Gothic thriller novel The Pale Blue Eye.
 In August 2022, it was announced that Boynton would star in The Greatest Hits, written and directed by Ned Benson for Searchlight Pictures; the film was released in April 2024 to mixed reviews.

 In 2023, Boynton portrayed Proust Barbie in the fantasy comedy Barbie; she was originally meant to have more scenes, but due to test audiences' unfamiliarity with Marcel Proust, and thus inability to appreciate the humour associated with the Proust Barbie character, she only appears in a brief cameo in the finished film.
 In June 2023, Boynton was cast as Ruth Ellis in an ITV adaptation based on the account given in true crime author Carol Ann Lee's book A Fine Day for Hanging: The Real Ruth Ellis Story.
 Originally given the simple title of Ruth, the adaptation was announced as having been retitled to A Cruel Love: The Ruth Ellis Story on 19 February 2024, with a first-look image of Boynton in character as Ellis being released on the same day.
 The series premiered in 2025 to generally positive reviews.

 Having long sought to adapt a novel herself, Boynton revealed in 2025 interviews that she was working on several adaptations of as-yet unknown novels.
 In September 2025, Boynton starred in the music video for the Wolf Alice single "Just Two Girls".
+In March 2026, it was announced that Boynton had been cast as Lady Rohanne Webber in the second season of A Knight of the Seven Kingdoms.

 Personal life

 Boynton divides her time between London, New York, and Los Angeles; she considers herself to be "painfully British" while simultaneously feeling "sort of" American.

 Boynton has expressed an affinity for the gothic genre.

 Boynton was in a relationship with her Bohemian Rhapsody co-star Rami Malek from 2017 to 2023.
-Boynton is currently in a relationship with Scottish musician Murdo Mitchell.
+As of 2024 Boynton was in a relationship with Scottish musician Murdo Mitchell.